MicrosoftDocs/Devices-docs/surface/surface-laptop-studio-graphics.md

 ### References

 1. Subject to the limitations of the display connection.
-DisplayPort 1.4a over USB-C permits 4K displays up to the following configurations: 1x 4K at 120Hz; 2x 4K at 60Hz; 1x 4K at 60Hz + 2x 4K at 30Hz; 4x 4K at 30Hz.
+DisplayPort 1.4a over USB-C permits 4K displays up to the following configurations: 1x 4K at 120 Hz; 2x 4K at 60 Hz; 1x 4K at 60 Hz + 2x 4K at 30 Hz; 4x 4K at 30 Hz.
 Display configurations of more than two displays require display support for daisy-chaining or display adapters with support for multiple displays.